kokerinks/tp/docs/UserGuide.md

 # 5. Example Tutorial

-Since SweetRewards has a wide array of functions and commands, it could be overwhelming for first-time users...
-So, we came up with a short tutorial on how we can add a member, items etc. with additional annotations
+Since SweetRewards has a wide array of functions and commands, it could be overwhelming for first-time users… So, we came up with a short tutorial on how we can add a member, items etc. with additional annotations
 1. Adding a Member
 ![adding member](images/addmem.png)